 The old log circle area was now waiting to be developed with the children’s ideas once they returned to sessions.

-Meanwhile with HWB children the polytunnel continued to grow and flourish.
-All participants enjoyed being able to be outside, to work together watering and weeding and learning about the different plants and even some of the animals and insects that we encountered, even the ones we didn’t want such as slugs, snails, hedgehogs and even Stan the cat!
+Meanwhile the polytunnel continued to grow and flourish with HWB children helping.
+All participants enjoyed being able to be outside, working together watering and weeding and learning about the different plants and even some of the animals and insects that we encountered.
+Even the ones we didn’t want such as slugs, snails, hedgehogs (and even Stan the cat!).

 We researched ways of discouraging the insects eating our vegetables, stopping the hedgehogs eating from our raised beds outside and trying to get Stan not to have a soil bed on our newly planted seedlings.
 Thankfully a washing up liquid solution and some orange rind provided the answer.